Weird Dreams: Gameplay

 The game starts where the novella ends, with Steve lying on the operating table and slipping into the dream world.
 Steve is controlled by the player through numerous surreal worlds.
 He can collect certain weapons and items on these levels, but with a few exceptions, cannot carry them to another level.
 Steve has no health meter, but there is a heart rate monitor, which goes from 75bpm (normal) to 100bpm (in frightening situations) to 170bpm (shortly before death).
 He immediately dies if he comes into contact with an enemy or an obstacle.
-He can also die if he remains too long in certain areas such as the Country Garden, where a lawnmower will come and decimate him.
-When Steve dies, the game returns to the scene in the operating room where the surgeons attempt to save him.
+He can also die if he remains too long in certain areas such as the Country Garden, where a lawnmower will come and kill him.
+When Steve dies, the game returns to the scene in the operating room where the surgeons attempt to save him, only to flatline and then for his heart to start back up.
+If you get a gameover, Steve will flatline and his heart will not beat again, kicking you back to the titlescreen.
 There are no save points in the game, and instead of score points the player's progress is stated as a percentage and a time counter.

-It is possible to activate an ingame cheat code for infinite lives: the player has to be standing in the right hand side mirror in the Hall of Mirrors (working as a hub to access the scenes) then input the morse code for S.O.S.
-(3 short strikes, 3 long strikes, 3 short strikes) using a specific key from the keyboard ('Help' key on Atari ST).
+There is an in-game cheat code for infinite lives: the player has to be standing halfway (To the point that Steve looks like a blob) in the right-hand-side mirror in the Hall of Mirrors (which functions as a Hub level) then input the morse code for S.O.S.
+(3 short strikes, 3 long strikes, 3 short strikes) using a specific key from the keyboard ('Help' key on Atari ST, and the "+" key on MS-DOS (must be the numerical plus key on a keyboard that has a numerical pad)).
+Pressing Help/Numerical+ on any section of a level will allow you to skip said section.
+Pressing Help/Numerical+ in the Hall of Mirrors will disable the cheat.
+Having the cheat enabled allows you to respawn immediately where you died instead of having to watch the "operating table" scene every time you lose a life.

 There are 15 different enemies/challenges, 7 different death animations and 5 different musical scores by C64/Amiga musician David Whittaker on the Amiga.
 Barry Leitch did the music for the Commodore 64 and PC version.
 The game also features a couple actual pieces of music, such as Country Gardens and Dance of the Sugar Plum Fairy.

+After defeating the final boss, Steve wakes up on the operating table like when you lose a life, only you do not flatline.
+The surgeon in the bottom right grins madly at the camera while holding a knife.
+The screen cuts to black.